 Fax # 617.730.0338

-or contact Caroline Andrews, who will describe the testing with you in more detail, and can organize processing of the sample.
+or contact us for for more information about the testing and to organize processing of the sample.
 Also, please click on Diagnostic testing for individuals with CFEOM1, for answers to many questions regarding Diagnostic testing.
 The current cost for this mutation screening is approximately $600 and these charges should be covered by your health insurance provider.
 Please contact your insurance company for coverage information.

 We have examined the brain and extraocular muscles of individuals with CFEOM1 using various techniques, including pathology and neuroimaging.
 Our findings are summarized in the schematic lateral view of the orbit below.